ansys/ansys-engineeringworkflow-api/doc/source/getting_started/index.rst

     python -m pip install ansys-engineeringworkflow-api

-Alternatively, you can install the latest version from this project's `GitHub repository
+Alternatively, you can install the latest version from the project's `GitHub repository
 <https://github.com/ansys/ansys-engineeringworkflow-api>`_ with this command:

 .. code::